bitcart/bitcart-sdk/CONTRIBUTING.md

 After that, stop your mainnet BitcartCC daemon, and start regtest one from cloned `bitcart` repo by running `make regtest`.

+You should also start an lightning node for testing, run `make regtestln` in another terminal.

 To run extended test suite, run `make regtest`.

 Coverage from extended test suite is appended to main test coverage.